kanojiya9768/Redux-Todo-App/README.md

 Live Link : https://redux-tookit-todo-app.netlify.app/

-Kindly Open in Laptops and Pc's as it is not mobile responsive i have just worked on App Logic not on Styling.
+Kindly Open in Laptops and Pc's as it is not mobile responsive i have just worked on App Logics and not on Styling of the app.

 Used Technologies